 Small Business Spotlight: Yards Brewing Company

 In the late 1980s, two college buddies learned to brew beer in their dorm room with a home brew kit, and from their newfound passion, Yards Brewing Company was born.
-Since then, the regional craft producer has grown from a garage-sized operation in the Manayunk section of Philadelphia to a 38,000-square-foot facility along the city’s Delaware River waterfront — and it’s set to expand into an even larger facility this year, with assistance from a $2.5-million Pennsylvania Industrial Development Authority (PIDA) loan.
+Since then, the regional craft producer has grown from a garage-sized operation in the Manayunk section of Philadelphia to a new 70,000-square-foot facility in Northern Liberties, with assistance from a $2.5-million Pennsylvania Industrial Development Authority (PIDA) loan.
 We spoke to Tom Kehoe, Yards’ Founder and President, and Trevor Prichett, Partner and Chief Operating Officer, to learn more about Yards’ history, success, and future.

 What does your business specialize in and who are your clients?

 Yards Brewing is the largest and longest-running production brewery in Philadelphia.
 There has been a real revival of great artisan brewing in PA, and we’re really proud to be a part of that.

 We find that we fit quite nicely into Pennsylvania’s long brewing history, and we like to integrate some of that tradition into our beer.
 Our Signature Ales — Brawler, Philadelphia Pale Ale, Yards IPA, Love Stout, and ESA — are all brewed with a traditional English ale-style yeast, as would have been used in colonial times.
 Taking it one step further, our Ales of the Revolution harken back to Philadelphia’s brewing past, including George Washington’s porter recipe, Benjamin Franklin’s spruce ale recipe, and fellow brewer Thomas Jefferson’s recipe for a strong golden ale.